shift72/core-template/.github/pull_request_template.md

 ## Related PRs

 ### Any PRs which this PR depends on
+- Relish?
+- Kibble?
+- APIs?

 ### Any PRs dependent on this one
+- Relish?
+- Kibble?
+- APIs?

 ### Affected Clients
  - All clients who use Kibble
  - Client 1
  - Client 2

-## Tests
-📈 Coverage increased from XX% to YY%

 ## Checklist
-- [ ] CI tests are passing in Drone and Github actions (inc. linting)
+- [ ] CI tests are passing Github actions (inc. linting)
 - [ ] Key areas of the feature outlined for context and testing
 - [ ] If there are designs for this work are they noted here and in the ADO card
 - [ ] Design review
 - [ ] Have checked this at multiple screen resolutions and range of browsers
-- [ ] Moved ADO card to review, checked link to Github, tagged "Relish release reqd"
+- [ ] Moved ADO card to Dev/done, checked link to Github, tagged "Review"
-- [ ] Tests created/updated (if not, why not)
-- [ ] Updated changelog and version number (if applicable)
+- [ ] Updated changelog (if applicable)
 - [ ] I promise to document any new feature toggles/configurations in the appropriate documentation